 Think the diameter of a quarter.
 That is about what 2 ounces of dry spaghetti noodles will be.

 Make a circle with your thumb and index finger and then fill that in with dry spaghetti noodles.
-That will be a good estimate of what you will need per person.

 Take a look at the pasta box and the recommended servings on the nutrition label.
 If it suggests 8 servings, then divide out 8 separate piles as equal as possible.
 Place each one in a Ziploc bag and keep on hand in the pantry, ready to go for your next spaghetti dinner.